ProjectIgnis/Distribution/README.md

 Name | Description and usage
 ------------ | -------------
 use_d3d |  directx's usage / boolean
-use_vsync |  vsync's usage for more accurate fps capping according to the refresh rate of teh monitor, if set, the max_fps option will be ignored / boolean max_fps | limits the framerate  / integer, 0=unlimted, 60=default fullscreen | enables full screen mode / boolean antialias | makes sharp/pixelated edges softer, but requires more performance (more details in Customization) / integer errorlog | how script errors are displayed / integer, 0=disabled, 1=in game message, 2=writes to error.log file, 3= both in game messages and error.log nickname | sets the player name / should be less than 20 characters gamename | sets the game/room name / should be less than 20 characters lastdeck | last deck set in Deck Edit OR in duel
+use_vsync |  vsync's usage for more accurate fps capping according to the refresh rate of the monitor, if set, the max_fps option will be ignored / boolean max_fps | limits the framerate  / integer, 0=unlimited, 60=default fullscreen | enables full screen mode / boolean antialias | makes sharp/pixelated edges softer, but requires more performance (more details in Customization) / integer errorlog | how script errors are displayed / integer, 0=disabled, 1=in game message, 2=writes to error.log file, 3=both in game messages and error.log nickname | sets the player name / should be less than 20 characters gamename | sets the game/room name / should be less than 20 characters lastdeck | last deck set in Deck Edit OR in duel